 - 4.1.
-Initial consultation with the three scrutiny panels was completed in April 2021, a second round with an updated draft Plan was concluded in July 2021. - 4.2.
-A consultation survey has been in open since 9th July, amended as requested by scrutiny.
+Initial consultation with the three scrutiny panels was completed in April 2021, a second round with an updated draft Carlisle Plan was concluded in July 2021. - 4.2.
+A consultation survey opened on 9th July, amended as requested by scrutiny.
 Public consultation took place at the Assembly Room, Old Town Hall between 2nd 6th August.
-Overall, we have had 100 responses to the consultation to the draft plan, the vast majority through the online survey (80). - 4.3.
+Overall, we had 100 responses to the consultation to the draft plan, the vast majority through the online survey (80). - 4.3.
 Summarising from all the consultation responses, the draft Carlisle Plan has been received positively, the vision and two new priorities are understandable, clear, and concise.
-The programmes and projects are considered a good fit with the priorities, several additional areas are suggested for consideration:
+The programmes and projects are considered a good fit with the priorities, several additional areas are suggested for consideration: - The impact of Local Government Reorganisation decision on the implementation of the Plan. - Future of Victorian Health Suite and Turkish Baths. - Regional approach to integration of public transport.